brianglass/anastasis/files/tuesday_matins.md

 **Of the Martyrs.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Â‘Let us stand bravely togetherÂ’, the joyful Champions cried to one another, as they were being savagely tortured. Â‘See Christ is holding out the crowns of victory to all the ages.Â’</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">‘Let us stand bravely together’, the joyful Champions cried to one another, as they were being savagely tortured.
+‘See Christ is holding out the crowns of victory to all the ages.’</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">With the powerful ropes of your valiant toils you throttled the serpent who wished maliciously to ensnare you, and you appeared as heirs to the delight of Paradise.</span>